awslabs/gluonts/docs/tutorials/data_manipulation/pandasdataframes.md

 ```

 We are ready to convert the `ts` dataframe into GluonTS dataset and train
 a model.
-For that, we import the `DataFramesDataset` and create an instance
+For that, we import the `PandasDataset` and create an instance
 using our time series `ts`.
 If the `target`-column is called "target"
 we don't really need to provide it to the constructor.
 Also `freq` is
 inferred from the data if the timestamp is a time- or period range.